Sheet Metal Workers Labor Management Committee And Trust

 How does Sheet Metal Workers Labor Management Committee And Trust spend its money?

 Sheet Metal Workers Labor Management Committee And Trust directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Sheet Metal Workers Labor Management Committee And Trust tax-deductible?